 - Access to facilities and support services

-The High Achiever Program applications open in September with on-time applications closing on 20 December 2015.
+The High Achiever Program applications open in September with on-time applications closing on 23 December 2016.
 Supporting documentation will be accepted until mid January and every effort will be made to approve and process applications as early as possible.
+Please note that late applications will not be able to be accepted.

 The University of Tasmania High Achiever Program provides high-achieving Tasmanian senior secondary school students with the opportunity to enrol in University units to complement and extend their TCE or IB studies.